jafingerhut/demo-docs-tools.trace/doc/protocol-method-call-details.md

   (x0 y))
 ```

+See the later section named "What defprotocol creates" for the Java
+objects that evaluating a `defprotocol` form creates in Clojure/Java.

 Below we show only the dissassembly of the function `x1`.
 The only
 reason I created function `x0` was so that in function `x1`, I could
 call a Clojure Var that I knew was not inlined, had nothing to do with